General Game Rules

 Possession Rotation

 If a game goes into a 2nd overtime, the team that gets the ball 2nd in the 1st overtime will receive the ball 1st in the 2nd overtime.
-3rd overtimes and the teams will switch again.
+3rd overtime and the teams will switch again.

 Penalties in Overtime